zchochul/AliceO2/README.md

 This repository is a collection of notes I've written while working with the O2 software.
 Keep in mind that I am still working on this repository and it is definately not complete.
-If you have any suggestions feel free to email me: [zchochul@cern.ch](mailto:zchochul@cern.ch).
+If you have any suggestions feel free to message me on mattermost :)
 # Table of contents
 1. [Alice O2 - introduction](#AliceO2)<br>
 2. [Hyperloop](#Hyperloop)<br>